 How to Repair a Leaking Toilet Supply Line

-Now that you know where the supply line is, and you’re ready to start repairing, here’s what you’ll need to get the job done:
+Now that you know where it is, you’re ready to learn how to repair your toilet water supply line leak.
+Here are the plumbing tools you’ll need to get the job done:

 • A small pipe wrench